Published By Janet Gershen-Siegel at October 13, 2017

 For that reason, you are going to need a meeting point.
 It ought to be your business’s Facebook page.
 So here’s how to get started.

 Why do you want one over another?
 Why does it matter?

-With a page, you are the site owner/administrator.
-You generate the content, which in turn other people respond to, which can include commenting, and those comments can include hyperlinks.
-If you want those comments and links removed, you can get rid of them– an activity which is also destined to become tedious.
-But at the very least the general discussions would remain.
-Your post will still exist.
+So this can involve commenting, and those comments can include web links.
+If you want those comments and links gone, you can get rid of them.
+But this is a project which is also bound to become tedious.
+But at minimum the overall discussions would continue.
+Your information will still exist.

 We have all observed branding for our favorite commercial endeavors, whether it is the shade of green for Starbucks and its products, or making use of a mascot/spokes-character like Flo from Progressive Insurance.
 Or it could be the backward ‘R’ in the old Toys ‘R’ Us store signage.

 For your Facebook page, your business website, your Twitter stream, and your background photo, it’s a good idea to brand these items.
 Branding can be understated, such as a color scheme, or more cutting edge, with the creation of a specific logo for your page.

 Facebook is always altering the means of performing tasks, as it is continuously A/B testing.
 That is, it tests which layout or color scheme, etc. gets you to click more.